 • On the cold, stormy night of 6 January 2015, I provided a self-made CD presentation called “Lotte Lehmann, Legendary and Unknown” for the monthly meeting of the New York Vocal Record Collectors Society.
 The CD included Lehmann singing both rare and well-known elements of her repertoire.
 Since I provided my spoken introductions to each selection recorded on the CDs and mailed it to the East Coast, I didn’t have to experience the blizzard.

 • The first volume of Lotte Lehmann & Her Legacy was published in 2015.
-I’m preparing Volume III, which will present as many Lotte Lehmann master classes as there are available.
+I’m preparing Volumes III-V, which will present as many Lotte Lehmann master classes as there are available.
 This will offer students and their teachers (as well as musicologists) the chance to hear her opinions and suggestions on a wide range of arias and Lieder.

-• In 2016 Ward Marston began the mammoth task of preparing all of Lehmann’s acoustic recordings for release on CDs (due out in January 2017).
-When he finishes that, he plans to work on her electric Berlin recordings.
-These will all be available from his company at: http://www.marstonrecords.com
+• In 2016 Ward Marston began the mammoth task of preparing all of Lehmann’s acoustic recordings for release on CDs (released January 2018).
+He has now finished her electric Berlin recordings (2019).
+These are available from his company at: http://www.marstonrecords.com

 • In 2016 the following information appeared in the Märkische Allgemeine newspaper, from which I freely translate.